AutoPas/AutoPas/README.md

    ```

 ## Examples
-As AutoPas is only a library it is not able to run simulations by itself.
+As AutoPas is only a library, it is not able to run simulations by itself.
 We have, however, included a few example proxy applications in the **examples** directory.
 The examples include:
-* [md-flexible](examples/md-flexible): Molecular dynamics simulations with 1 centered Lennard-Jones particles.
+* [md-flexible](examples/md-flexible): Molecular dynamics simulations with single centered Lennard-Jones particles.
 * Smoothed particle hydrodynamics simulations

 ## Using AutoPas